NuSTAR observation of the Vela pulsar and its nebula: Introduction

 We obtained NuSTAR observation of the Vela PWN to extend the spectral coverage out to 70 keV for the compact PWN, to separate the pulsed emission from that of the PWN using photon phases, and to spatially resolve the spectrum of the SE part of the PWN from that of the compact PWN.
+We also made use of Fermi Large Area Telescope (LAT) data to determine pulsar's spin period and its spin period derivative and to compare $\gamma$-ray and hard X-ray pulse profiles.
 In Section 2 we describe the data used in this paper while Sections 3 and 4 report the results of timing and spectral analysis, respectively.
 The discussion of the results follows in Section 5.
 We conclude with the summary in Section 6.